orobardet/gitlab-ci-linter/README.md

 ## --help

-A bunch of options are available to configure the binary.
+A bunch of options are available to configure the tool.
 All options can be also set using environment variables.
 Option's value on the command line have precedence over environment variables.

 ```